 Have a great week with the “Say G’day” Campaign and don’t forget to share your stories with others, including State Library.
 Hopefully this initiative will raise awareness of Indigenous languages in your community and support the ongoing revival and maintenance of Aboriginal and Torres Strait Islander languages in Queensland.

-Note: there is an updated blog post on State Library’s Aboriginal and Torres Strait Islander Languages Blog featuring greetings from over 100 languages!
+Note: there is an updated blog post on State Library’s Aboriginal and Torres Strait Islander Languages Blog featuring over 100 language greetings!

 Indigenous Languages Coordinator, kuril dhagun